Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes

 It follows immediately from Definition~\ref{def:link factor} that every reduced expression $\ralpha$ for a nonidentity group element can be written uniquely as a product of link factors, say $\ralpha_1\ralpha_2\cdots\ralpha_k$, where each $\ralpha_i$ is a link factor of $\ralpha$.
 We refer to this product as the \emph{link factorization} of $\ralpha$.
 For emphasis, we will often denote such a factorization via $\ralpha = \ralpha_1\mid\ralpha_2\mid\cdots\mid \ralpha_k$.
+For convenience we say that the link factorization of the identity is product of a single copy of the empty word, but it is important to note that the empty word is not actually a link.
 The following proposition is a direct consequence of the definitions.

 \begin{proposition} Suppose $(W,S)$ is a simply-laced Coxeter system.
 If $\ralpha$ is a reduced expression for $w\in W$ with link factorization $\ralpha_1\mid\ralpha_2\mid\cdots\mid\ralpha_k$, then

 Moreover, the cardinality of the braid class for $\ralpha$ is given by